 Last month I decided to return to therapy, but this time as a client.
-Lockdown has been hard for me, as it has for many.
-The drudgery of days spent looking at the same four walls has taken its toll on my wellbeing and I was ready for some outside support.
 I started my search for a new counsellor feeling excited and optimistic.
 I’m a trained counsellor, so I knew what I wanted and was confident I’d find it within the hour.
 How wrong I was.
 Three hours later, annoyed, disappointed and exhausted, I realised that if it’s an overwhelming search for me, then it must be almost impossible for others.
-So, to save you time here are the best tips for finding a therapist that fits.
+So, to save you time here are the best tips to find a great counsellor in 5 east steps.

 1. The best counsellors will be known in your community